netlify/pod-integrations-slackbot/.github/ISSUE_TEMPLATE/integration-request.md

 ---

 ## Summary
-- Project Name:
+- Integration Name:
 - Your name: `@who?`
-- Target launch date: `no promises, but when ideally would this launch`

 ## What is it?
-A short description of what this project will be about.
-Is it a blog post?
-Repo?
-Twitch livestream?
-Not sure?
+A short description of what this integration will do.
+Any third-party links, references, or examples?

 ## What problem does it solve?
 Describe briefly what problem exists and what problems this project will address.